loopdash/loopdash/src/glossary/ajax.md

 title: AJAX - Loopdash
 h1: AJAX
 h2: What does it mean?
-summary: AJAX is a technique used in WordPress development to dynamically update content on a web page without requiring a full page reload.
+description: AJAX is a technique used in WordPress development to dynamically update content on a web page without requiring a full page reload.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly